campuspress/code-check/readme.txt

 **Note: Please, do not use this plugin if you don't have a site in CampusPress network.
 You can found the original Theme Check [here](https://wordpress.org/plugins/theme-check/)**

-The theme check plugin is an easy way to test your theme and make sure it's up to spec with the latest [theme review](http://codex.wordpress.org/Theme_Review) standards and CampusPress standards.
+It checks plugins and themes against WordPress.org guidelines as well as additional requirements needed to pass in order to be supported on sites hosted by CampusPress and WPMU DEV Hosting.

-The tests are run through a simple admin menu and all results are displayed at once.
-Before uploading any Theme to CampusPress, please make sure that you run the check and fix any WARNING you see.
-ALERTS, INFO, etc will need an additional check from CampusPress staff.
+Any 'Warnings' listed should be fixed before submitting for further manual review.

 = How to use it? =

 1. Download the latest version, upload it to your wp-content/plugins and activate it in your local development installation.
-1. New menus should appear under Appereance menu called `Theme Check` and under Plugins menu called `Plugin Check`.
+1. New menus should appear under Appereance menu called Theme Check and under Plugins menu called Plugin Check.
 1. Just select the theme in the selection box and click on `Check it!`

 == Frequently Asked Questions ==